Friday, March 2, 2018

 4) Personal questions

-• Some times have you felt that you were controlled in an undue manner, at home, at work, in the Church?
-Which was your reaction?
+• Have you sometimes felt that you were unduly controlled or misunderstood?
+What was your reaction?
 Was it the same as that of Jesus?

 5) Concluding prayer